-the surface.
-Exposure to increased radiation levels from these materials is a risk both for workers and for residents.
-In Pennsylvania, radon levels in homes have been rising since the advent of the fracking boom, and buildings in heavily drilled areas have significantly higher radon readings than areas without well pads-a difference that did not exist before 2004.
+- 8) Drilling and fracking activities can bring naturally occurring radioactive materials to the surface.
+Exposure to increased radiation levels from fracking materials is a risk both for workers and for residents.
+A study demonstrated that radon levels in Pennsylvania homes rose since the advent of the fracking boom, and buildings in heavily drilled areas had significantly higher radon readings than areas without well pads-a difference that did not exist before 2004.
 University of Iowa researchers documented a variety of radioactive substances including radium, thorium, and uranium in fracking wastewater and determined that their radioactivity increased over time; they warned that radioactive decay products can potentially contaminate recreational, agricultural, and residential areas.
-The New York State DEC's Findings Statement noted that naturally occurring radioactive materials (NORM) are brought to the surface "in the cuttings, flowback water and production brine....[T]he build-up of NORM in pipes and equipment has the potential to cause a significant adverse impact because it could expose workers handling pipes, for cleaning or maintenance, to increased radiation levels."
-(See footnote 199.)

-9) The risks posed by fracking in California are unique.
+The New York State DEC's Findings Statement noted that naturally occurring radioactive materials (NORM) are brought to the surface "in the cuttings, flowback water and production brine. . . .
+[T]he build-up of NORM in pipes and equipment has the potential to cause a significant adverse impact because it could expose workers handling pipes, for cleaning or maintenance, to increased radiation levels."
+(See footnotes 294, 306-329.) - 9) The risks posed by fracking in California are unique.
 One in every eight Americans lives in California, and hydraulic fracturing in California is practiced differently than in other states, making its risks different, as well.
 California is the only state that allows fracking waste to be held in unlined, open pits, which creates risks for both air and groundwater contamination.
-Wells are more likely to be vertical rather than horizontal, and the oil-containing shale is shallower.
+Wells are more likely to be vertical rather than horizontal, and the oil-containing rock layer is shallower.
 Hence, much less water is used per well for fracking as compared to other states.
 However, the fracking fluid used is much more chemically concentrated, the fracking zones are located closer to overlying aquifers, and the risk of a fracture reaching groundwater is higher.
-Most new fracking operations in California take place in areas with a long history of oil extraction, most notably San Joaquin Valley within Kern County.
+Most new fracking operations in California take place in areas with a long history of oil extraction, most notably in San Joaquin Valley within Kern County.
 A high density of old and abandoned wells in that area provides potential leakage pathways, should fractures intersect with them.
 And although fracking requires considerably less water per well in California, it takes place disproportionately in areas of severe water shortages and can compete with municipal and agricultural needs for freshwater.
-(See footnote 74.)
+(See footnote 69.)

 Fracking in California is concentrated in two areas, both of which face unique potential risks to human health.
 One, Kern County, serves as a top producer of the nation's food crops, yet it hosts the highest density of drilling and fracking operations in the state.
-These factors project fracking's impacts onto geographically distant populations.
-The other area where fracking is concentrated, the Los Angeles oil basin, is located directly under one of the most populous cities in the world.
+These factors project fracking's impacts onto geographically distant populations, especially in cases when wastewater is diverted for use in crop irrigation and livestock watering.
+The other area in California where fracking is concentrated, the Los Angeles Basin, is located directly under one of the most populous cities in the world.
 About 1.7 million people in Los Angeles live or work within one mile of an active oil or gas well.
 California does not currently limit how close drilling and fracking operations can be from residences or schools.